 Optimizing the User Experience: Calibration and Curves

-- Linear Curves: The light output changes in direct proportion to the slider (e.g., 50% slider = 50% measured lumens).
+- Linear Curves: The light output changes in direct proportion to the slider.

 - Logarithmic Curves: These account for the human eye's non-linear perception of light.
-A logarithmic curve provides finer control at lower brightness levels.
-For detailed tasks in a workshop, a logarithmic response feels more intuitive, allowing you to dial in the exact "task light" level without the brightness jumping too quickly.
+Because the human eye is more sensitive to changes in low light, a logarithmic curve provides finer control at lower brightness levels.
+For detailed tasks in a workshop, a logarithmic response usually feels more intuitive.

 Verification and Compliance: The E-E-A-T Standard